 and then in verse 24:

 "Defile not ye yourselves in any of these things: for in all these the nations are defiled which I cast out before you."

-To "lie with mankind (or men)" the way you "lie with womankind (women)" is to defile yourself.
-To "defile yourself with mankind" means to commit a homosexual act.
-We can even see this spelled out in the 17th century revision of the Roman Catholic Douay-Rheims Translation, which drew on the KJV here and clarified it with the term "liers with mankind."
+To "lie with mankind [or men]" the way you "lie with womankind [women]" is to defile yourself.
+Thus, in Tyndale's English, to "defile yourself with mankind" means to defile yourself sexually with a man, i.e., to commit a homosexual act.
+We can even see this spelled out in the 17th-century revision of the Roman Catholic Douay-Rheims Translation, which drew on the KJV here and clarified it with the term "liers with mankind."
 For a man to "lie with" (or commit a sexual act with) another man is to defile and abuse himself.
 This is not how we would say it today, which is why today's translations use different words, but the idea is clearly the same.
 Translators of the New Testament have always understood Paul to include homosexual acts in these lists of sins.
 This is because Paul did include homosexual acts in these lists of sins.
 Whether we like it or not, this is what the New Testament teaches.